 ISA stand for International Society of Arboriculture.
 This is probably the most well-known training institute, but probably also the most expensive.
 ISA arborist certification does not make them a better arborist than another other certification.

 How to check the credentials of a certified arborist

-If you have a few arborists in mind and would like to further check their credentials you can run their arborist certification number through a database to double check their credentials are legitimate.
+If you have a few local tree arborists in mind and would like to further check their credentials you can run their arborist certification number through a database to double check their credentials are legitimate.

 Visit https://www.treesaregood.org/findanarborist/verify to start your search.
 You can either search by certification number or by name.